-Delegated functions at City of Wolverhampton Council: Taxi Licensing
+Delegated functions at City of Wolverhampton Council: Taxi Licencing

-- 73. Since the geographical deregulation of taxi licensing, the City of Wolverhampton Council has led the way nationally in the delivery of taxi licensing.
+- 77. Since the geographical deregulation of taxi licencing, the City of Wolverhampton Council has led the way nationally in the delivery of taxi licencing.
 As of January 2020, the Council had licensed 17,387 taxis.
 This is vastly greater than our neighbouring authority, Walsall, which licenses 1,129 drivers.
-Even Birmingham, a City four times the size of Wolverhampton, only licenses 4,000 taxis.
-This huge growth in taxi license applications and reviews has required the Council to change its approach. - 74.
-Officers now have delegated authority from Sub-Committees to make decisions instead of Councillors.
-This is necessary as the amount of reviews and hearings requires the equivalent of two full time posts (spread across a team of Employees).
-There are over 500 hearings a year for new applications. - 75.
-If the licensing team did not have delegated authority there would be a Sub-Committee every day.
-Due to delegated authority, there are only four sub-committees a year with six full Non-Statutory Committees.
-Due to this process, Councillors can spend more time on ward and executive matters.
-It also enables the Council to have the most efficient taxi licensing application process in the country.
+Even Birmingham, a city four times the size of Wolverhampton, only licenses 4,000 taxis. - 78.
+Officers now have delegated authority from sub-committees to make decisions instead of councillors.
+This is necessary as the amount of reviews and hearings requires the equivalent of two full time posts (spread across a team of employees).
+There are over 500 hearings a year for new applications. - 79.
+If the licencing team did not have delegated authority there would be a subcommittee every day.
+Due to delegated authority, there are on average four non-statutory sub-committees a year with six full non-statutory committees.
+It should be noted that the number of non-statutory sub-committees that occur in a given year may vary.
+Due to this process, councillors can spend more time on ward and executive matters.
+It also enables the council to have the most efficient taxi licencing application process in the country.

-Other important meetings / working groups attended by Councillors
+Other important meetings / working groups attended by councillors

-76. Aside from the examples cited of Planning and Licensing, there are other boards and committees which necessitate councillor representation.
+80. Aside from the examples cited of Planning and Licencing, there are other boards and committees which necessitate councillor representation.
 These are summarised in Table 8.